Bachelor of Science in Nursing – RN To BSN

 This course focuses on the fundamentals of an evidence-based approach to examining a range of cultural norms, religions, and alternative health care practices of varied racial and ethnic groups, and how these practices affect the definition, design and implementation of culturally competent, individualized health care.
 Variations in race, ethnic, age and gender groups, family structure and patient support will be explored.
 Emphasis will be placed on summarizing intercultural aspects and how the multicultural professional nursing work force can collaborate to assess, plan, and manage care according to the cultural and spiritual needs of individual patients and populations.

 This course explores the factors that impact the health of individuals, communities, and populations at the local, national, and global levels.
 Issues including public health, environmental health, emerging infectious diseases, and chronic illness will be explored, while incorporating societal and cultural issues.

-This capstone course synthesizes program concepts through analysis of a documented health issue.
-Students use evidence-based resources, address health competencies and analyze the identified issue.
-Students will develop a plan of interventions that incorporated current evidence for management of the identified issue.
+Students review and build upon leadership and management principles.
+Emphasis is placed on understanding the health care system and social forces affecting care delivery, effective leadership, patient outcomes, project management, health care policies, basic accounting principles, and entrepreneurship.
+Students use evidence-based resources, address health competencies and analyze an identified issue while developing a plan of interventions that incorporated current evidence for management of the identified issue.
 Students will present their capstone work via a poster or podium presentation.
-Presentation forums may be on-campus, at a professional conference, or conducted virtually.
+Presentation forums may be at their selected venue, at a professional conference, or conducted virtually.